 General

-This pattern is for a feature that is required to be operational within a ‘secondary’ device, as indicated by a ‘primary’ (such as an AP, peer device).
+This pattern is for a feature that is required to be operational within a ‘secondary’ device, as indicated by a ‘primary’ (such as an AP, peer device), and is potentially determined by either the primary or (possibly) delegated secondaries, and may change during the lifetime of the primary instantiation.
 The operational requirements for the feature, and the method of communication between primary and secondary, are described within Std 802.11.

-This exists for situations where the secondary device(s) can set the feature to be operational, based on locally-detected conditions.
+This exists for situations where the secondary device(s) can set the feature to be operational, based on locally-detected conditions, and communicate that information to the primary and/or other secondaries.
 However, this is valid only if there are logical protections for any race condition between the secondary’s local detection methods and the primary’s indications.

 Note, the relationship of “primary” and “secondary” is limited in scope to this particular MIB attribute.
 There may be no such general relationship, or other relationships between the devices that contain the STAs involved.